trans-travel/trans-travel/us/ak.md

 # United States - Alaska

+This page contains regional-specific information that is in addition to the information at [General United States Information](notes/usa-general.md).

 Alaska does not have laws that target trans people directly.

 Alaska does not appear to place child custody at risk.